MarkUgarov/maybe-this-will-help/java/testing/mockito.md

 As we see, mocking and verifying with mockito is pretty straight forward.

 - There is a clear boundary between mocking a method (e.g.  `doReturn(false).when(service).checkDataBaseAvailable();`) and verifying its call (e.g. `verify(service).checkDataBaseAvailable();`).
-- There is no anonymous class, instead there are two separate "blocks"
+- There are two separate "blocks"
   - It's clearly visible what result is mocked on which method and what method is validated to be called.
   - The order of lines in the "blocks" are not really important.

 Compare that to [jmockit](jmockit.md), which is much less readable.

+But there is one downside:
+Sometimes it is not possible to mock static methods with Mockito.
+Technically this can be fixed by updating some dependencies, but this is not always an option.
+For that, we truly have to use [jmockit](jmockit.md).

 ### Aditional hint